 Indoor Comfort, Down to Earth Savings with Northern Virginia Geothermal Heating Homeowners across Northern Virginia, VA, have discovered the benefits of using the energy source in their own backyards to provide heating, cooling and hot water.
 Northern Virginia geothermal heating and cooling systems tap into the constant temperature found a few feet below the surface of the earth, to deliver a consistent, even flow of conditioned air throughout the home, eliminating hot and cold spots.
 Consider that according to studies by the Environmental Protection Agency (EPA), they list Northern Virginia geothermal heating and cooling as the most energy-efficient option on the market today.
 Experts from WaterFurnace International, Inc., leading manufacturer of geothermal heating and cooling products, list another benefit.
 It is dependent on the most abundant source of renewable energy that is available to almost all Northern Virginia, VA, residents.
 The result is a system that achieves Earth-friendly status in more ways than one: homeowners can diminish both their carbon footprint and their utility bills.
 In fact, the geothermal energy savings provided by a WaterFurnace geothermal system can be as much as 70 percent compared with a conventional system (natural gas, oil, electricity, or propane fuel).
 Additionally, the system eliminates noise pollution, with a sound level resembling a refrigerator.
 The basic premise of a Northern Virginia geothermal system is to pull the free energy stored by the earth when the sun shines on it, and delivering via a series of pipes, called an earth loop, to your home.
 This eliminates hot and cold spots as it evenly warms or cools your home.
 In heating mode, our environmental-friendly coolant flows through the pipe removing heat from the ground to the fluid and then to the geothermal unit inside of your home.
 Providing warm comfort and improved indoor air quality, the heat is distributed through either a conventional duct system or a hydronic radiant heat system.
 Levels of indoor air pollutants are two to five times greater than those outside, according to EPA tests.
 A Northern Virginia geothermal system confronts this concern as research shows that exposure to poor indoor air quality (IAQ) can lead to a variety of health problems such as, asthma, dizziness, fatigue and respiratory diseases.
-A variety of devices can be used to reduce the health risks associated with poor IAQ and improve the air in your home.
-The WaterFurnace product offering includes HEPA filter technology, heat recovery ventilators, electronic air cleaners and a selection of filters, all designed to work with a Northern Virginia geothermal system and contribute to good IAQ throughout the home.
-Visit the WaterFurnace website for a listing of products to help improve your home’s air quality.
+On the market today are numerous devices used to decrease the health risks associated with poor IAQ.
+Improve the air in your home with these WaterFurnace products designed to work with their Northern Virginia geothermal system.
+HEPA filters, heat recovery ventilators, electronic air cleaners are among the devices and technologies that will contribute to good IAQ throughout your home.
+For more information on Indoor Air Quality products, visit the WaterFurance resource on this concern.
 To find a Northern Virginia geothermal system that fits your needs, please contact Renewable Energy Solutions or talk to a WaterFurnace expert at [[phone]].